I have been diagnosed with epilepsy. Does this change what activities I can do?

 Having the opportunity to take part in sport and leisure activities is important for everyone, including people with epilepsy.
 This information looks at a number of different sporting and leisure activities in relation to epilepsy.

-With the right support and the relevant safety precautions, there is little that someone with epilepsy should need to avoid.
-Many people with epilepsy have their seizures completely controlled by epilepsy medicine and don’t need to take any greater safety precautions than anyone else.
-However it is always a good idea to follow the rules and recommendations in terms of safety equipment.
+With the right support and the relevant safety precautions, there is little that you should need to avoid.
+If your seizures are completely controlled by epilepsy medicine, you may not need to take any greater safety precautions than anyone else.
+Some people use the epilepsy and driving laws to decide whether their seizures are controlled.
+So this would mean not having a seizure for 12 months.
+For anyone, with or without epilepsy, it is always a good idea to follow the rules and recommendations around safety and equipment.

 If you feel you are being unfairly prevented from taking part in a sport or leisure activity because of your epilepsy, check our information on the UK equality laws and epilepsy.

 If you live outside the UK, find out about similar laws in your country by contacting your local epilepsy organisation.